WHERE MERAKI CONSTRAINS

 MV is the only camera that works with Meraki Dashboard.
 Existing Hanwha / Axis / Hikvision / Dahua cameras cannot be brought in.

-Roughly $200-500/year per camera in Meraki licensing (tiered by term) on top of $1,200-2,500 hardware.
-Licence expiry actively blocks camera traffic - not just feature-gates.
+Typically ~$200-300 per camera per year in Meraki licensing (tiered by term) on top of $1,200-2,500 hardware, with Cloud Archive a further add-on. r/meraki verbatim: "10-20x the price of other enterprise-grade offerings".
+If the licence lapses, the camera stops working (and on Meraki networking, lapsed licences actively block traffic) - not just losing features.
 The Cisco renewal cycle drives the security budget.

 Cisco networking dependency

 Best value comes when the entire network is also Cisco Meraki.
-For customers running mixed networking, the case erodes quickly.
+For customers running mixed networking, the case falls away quickly.

 Cisco-trained reseller partners are the primary route.
-Security-only integrators without Cisco certification typically cannot lead with Meraki cameras.
+Security-only installers without Cisco certification typically cannot lead with Meraki cameras.

-MV stores video on the camera by design - elegant for small sites, awkward for multi-camera incident review across a large estate.
+MV stores video on the camera by design - neat for small sites, awkward for multi-camera incident review across a large estate.

 Meraki sells to IT first, security second.
 For physical-security-led buyers, the workflows and feature set are less aligned.